Become a Resident Assistant

 RA Candidates must meet the following minimum qualifications (by starting date):

-- Full-time student status, to be maintained throughout the period of employment.
+- Full-time, registered, degree-seeking student status, to be maintained throughout the period of employment.

-- One semester, which may include the current semester at the time of application, of experience living in residence at Acadia University: or other relevant experience.
+- One semester, which may include the current semester at the time of application, of experience as a student at Acadia University: or other relevant experience.
+Experience living in residence is considered an asset, but is not required.

 Training and Requirements